model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 limits the scope of havocking.
 Both clauses represent an assertion that the function will modify only the specified memory regions.
 Similar to requires/ensures the verifier enforces the assertion in the checking stage to ensure soundness.
-When the contract is used as a stub the modifies clause is used as the write set to havoc.
+When the contract is used as an abstraction the modifies clause is used as the write set to havoc.

 In our `pop` example the only modified memory location is the last element and only if the vector was not already empty, which would be specified thusly.